damymetzke/yaml-route-doc/README.md

 ## More Documentation

-For more information about writing custom css please refer to the [CSS Guide](./doc/cssGuide.md)
+For more information about writing custom CSS please refer to the [CSS Guide](./doc/cssGuide.md)